What are the responsibilities and job description for the Postdoctoral Associate or Research Associate position at University of Colorado Boulder?

 What We Require

-- Postdoctoral Associate: Doctoral degree in Physics, Atomic Physics, Quantum Optics, or a related field with 0 – 4 years of post-doctoral degree experience.
+- Postdoctoral Associate: A PhD in a relevant area of study such as Physics, Astrophysics, Electrical Engineering, or related field with 0 – 4 years of post-doctoral degree experience.

-- Research Associate: Doctoral degree in Physics, Atomic Physics, Quantum Optics, or a related field with 5 years of post-doctoral degree experience.
+- Research Associate: A PhD in a relevant area of study such as Physics, Astrophysics, Electrical Engineering, or related field with 5 years of post-doctoral degree experience.

 To Apply, Please Submit The Following Materials